 As of December 31, 2009, the Corporation had an effective shelf registration statement under which the Corporation may offer and sell an indeterminate aggregate amount of senior or subordinated debt securities, preferred stock, depositary shares representing preferred stock, common stock, warrants, trust preferred securities, junior subordinated debt securities, guarantees of trust preferred securities and certain back-up obligations, purchase contracts and units.
 There is no limit under this shelf registration statement to the amount or number of such securities that the Corporation may offer and sell.
-Under SEC rules, the Automatic Shelf Registration Statement at least once every three years.
+Under SEC rules, the Automatic Shelf Registration Statement expires three years after filing.
+Accordingly, the Corporation must file a new Automatic Shelf Registration Statement at least once every three years.
 The Automatic Shelf Registration Statement is effective through May 2012.